tldr-pages/tldr/pages/common/aws-s3-presign.md

 > Generate a pre-signed URL for an Amazon S3 object.
 > More information: <https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/presign.html>.

-- Generate a pre-signed URL for a specific bucket and ket that is valid for one hour:
+- Generate a pre-signed URL for a specific bucket and key that is valid for one hour:

 `aws s3 presign s3://{{example_bucket_name}}/{{file_name}}.txt`